kmcd/codecast/01_command_line/script.md

   Note: The SFTP protocol is supported by many of the graphical file managers found in Linux distributions.
 Using either Nautilus (GNOME) or Konqueror (KDE), we can enter a URI beginning with sftp:// into the location bar and operate on files stored on a remote system running an SSH server.

 ### VO 300w

+  $ nmap
+  $ lsof

+  ping—Send an ICMP ECHO_REQUEST to network hosts. traceroute—Print the route packets trace to a network host.

+  $ ping google.com
+  $ traceroute google.com
+  (xtraceroute ?)

+  ftp—Internet file transfer program.

+  ftp archive.org

+  wget—Non-interactive network downloader.

+  $ wget -r $RAILS_GUIDES

+  open `find guides.rubyonrails.org -iname "*active_record*"`

+  ssh—OpenSSH SSH client (remote login program).

+  keys

+  As stated before, ssh verifies the authenticity of the remote host.

+  If the remote host does not successfully authenticate, the following message appears:

+  @ WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED! @

+  Add correct host key in /home/me/.ssh/known_hosts to get rid of this message.

+  Offending key in /home/me/.ssh/known_hosts:1
+  RSA host key for remote-sys has changed and you have requested strict checking.

+  This message is caused by one of two possible situations.
+First, an attacker may be attempting a man-in-the-middle attack.
+This is rare, because every- body knows that ssh alerts the user to this.

+  The more likely culprit is that the remote system has been changed somehow; for example, its operating system or SSH server has been reinstalled.
+In the interests of security and safety, however, the first possibility should not be dismissed out of hand.

+  Always check with the administrator of the remote system when this message occurs.

+  After determining that the message is due to a benign cause, it is safe to correct the problem on the client side.

+  This is done by using a text editor (vim perhaps) to remove the obsolete key from the ~/.ssh/known_hosts file.
+In the example message above, we see this:

+  Offending key in /home/me/.ssh/known_hosts:1

+  This means that line 1 of the known_hosts file contains the offending key.

+  Delete this line from the file, and the ssh program will be able to accept new authentication credentials from the remote system.

+  Besides opening a shell session on a remote system, ssh also allows us to execute a single command on a remote system.

+  For example, we can execute the free command on a remote host named remote-sys and have the results displayed on the local system:

+  [me@linuxbox ~]$ ssh remote-sys free

+  It’s possible to use this technique in more interesting ways, such as this example in which we perform an ls on the remote system and redirect the output to a file on the local system:

+  [me@linuxbox ~]$ ssh remote-sys 'ls *' > dirlist.txt me@twin4's password:
+  [me@linuxbox ~]$

+  Notice the use of the single quotes.
+This is done because we do not want the pathname expansion performed on the local machine; rather, we want it to be performed on the remote system.
+Likewise, if we had wanted the output
+  Mem:        775536
+  -/+ buffers/cache:
+  Swap:      1572856        0    1572856
+  [me@linuxbox ~]$

+  redirected to a file on the remote machine, we could have placed the redir- ection operator and the filename within the single quotes:
+  [me@linuxbox ~]$ ssh remote-sys 'ls * > dirlist.txt'

+  scp and sftp—Securely Transfer Files

+  [me@linuxbox ~]$ scp remote-sys:document.txt .
+  me@remote-sys's password:
+  document.txt 100% 5581 5.5KB/s 00:00 [me@linuxbox ~]$

+  [me@linuxbox ~]$ scp bob@remote-sys:document.txt .

 ## Processes 4m

   PROCESSES